MahsaShokouhi/Future_Sales_Prediction/README.md

 ## Conclusions and Considerations

-- The model shows that the 4 most important predictors of future sales of a product at a store, in the order of importance are:
+- The model shows that across all stores, the previous sales of the product is the most important predictor of future sales.
+More specifically, here are the 5 most important predictors of future sales of a product at at a given store, in the order of importance:
-   1. Store's monthly sales
+   1. Product's monthly sales across all stores
-   2. Product's monthly sales
+   2. Store's monthly sales of all products
+   3. The store
-   3. Previous month's sales of the product at the store
+   4. Previous month's sales of the product at this store
-   4. The store
+   5. Target-encoded of the "product" feature (item_id)
 - A few more approaches were also examined as summarized below, but did not improve the model performance:
-   - Extending item categoies by text-encoding the item category names
+   - Extending item categoies by using text-encoding for the item category names.
    - Ensembling and combining linear and gradient boosting models, using either weighted averaging or stacking the two models.